val-town/val-town-docs/src/content/docs/reference/environment-variables.md

 ---
 title: Environment variables
 generated: 1701279907850
-description: Using secrets to set environment variables that vals can securely access
+description: Using environment variables to store secrets that vals can securely access
 ---

 The proper place to store secrets, keys, and API tokens is in